 The State Authorization Reciprocity Agreement (SARA) is an agreement among member states, districts, and territories in the United States, which establishes national standards for interstate offering of postsecondary distance education courses and programs.
 It is intended to standardize the process of offering online courses and programs by postsecondary institutions located in states other than the state in which the enrolled student(s) are residing.
 SARA is overseen by a national council (NC-SARA) and administered by four regional education compacts.

 Carnegie Mellon University has been approved by the Commonwealth of Pennsylvania to participate in NC-SARA and was accepted as a SARA institution on May 2, 2017; additionally, Carnegie Mellon secured approval through NC-SARA on May 18, 2017.
 Carnegie Mellon University is listed as an approved, participating institution on the NC-SARA website (http://www.nc-sara.org/).
-At this time, 47 of the 50 United States are SARA members.
-California, Florida and Massachusetts are not members of SARA; however, Carnegie Mellon is able to offer online education to residents of these states.
+At this time, 49 of the 50 United States are SARA members.
+California is not a member of SARA; however, Carnegie Mellon is able to offer online education to California residents.

 Except where prohibited by applicable law, students who reside outside of the United States generally are not restricted from enrolling in our online programs.
 Some online programs do require in-person attendance at one of Carnegie Mellon’s teaching locations (e.g., Carnegie Mellon’s Pittsburgh, Pennsylvania campus) for short portions of the program.
 Students interested in enrolling in a specific online program are encouraged to contact the person designated by the online program for questions about the program's requirements or enrollment.